apache/shardingsphere/docs/document/content/features/governance/_index.en.md

 - Realize the registration center: support Zookeeper/etcd, manage the status of each Proxy example.
 - Implement metadata center: support Zookeeper/etcd, manage metadata of LogicSchema.

-For the cluster management function, the goals are as follows:

-- Achieve node heartbeat detection: support Sharding-JDBC, Sharding-Proxy, use configurable strategy to detect live.
-- Implement cluster state topology management: update and manage cluster state topology maps.

 For observability, the goals are as follows:

 - Support OpenTracing/Skywalking integration and realize call chain tracking;